nagasudhirpulla/taming_python/blog/skills/folium_bubble_map.md

 The whole program can be broken down into the following tasks
 * Read all the power plants information from excel file using pandas
 * Create a simple map with a desired map center and map zoom
+* Create a map layer on which
 * Iterate through each power plant and draw a circle on the map.
-The co
+The color of the circle will be based on the fuel type of the power plant (Solar-red, Wind-blue)
+* Inject HTML into the map to create a legend at the bottom left
+*

 ### Draw a simple circle with location and radius
 * location - latitude, longitude location of the center of the circle